 For the second layer of the cloud, we have PaaS, which is primarily used to develop software solutions.
 Again, there are several benefits to combining it with IaaS.
 Still, a few differences exist, like how much control a management team might have on the overall cloud computing solution.

 After building the cloud infrastructure with the IaaS, businesses can use the flexible tools of the PaaS layer to develop, test and host the final solutions.

 On the third layer of a cloud architecture comes the software, and this layer is called the SaaS.
 The use of SaaS models precedes modern cloud computing solutions.
 Still, within a cloud architecture, we see it on the front end with the user interface where a customer can engage with the solution the business provides.

 BPO (Business Process Outsourcing)

 While only some agree that BPO qualifies as a cloud layer, it is at the top of the chain and has multiple applications for businesses that use cloud computing.
 For example, BPO has applications in concepts like customer service, and it is used to outsource and delegate tasks to different companies.

-By utilizing this layer, the primary client can focus on other activities that improve business operations, and the outsourced activities are efficiently dealt with by the selected businesses.
+By utilising this layer, the primary client can focus on other activities that improve business operations and the outsourced activities are efficiently dealt with by the selected businesses.

 Cloud computing with the right cloud architecture is a powerful tool for businesses of all sizes.
 An internet connection helps them store, access, and use data regardless of location or size constraints.
 With the use of IoT and the advances in AI and machine learning, this method of computing will continue to gain importance in the coming years.